Club Sport Forms

 Following the conclusion of a Club Sport game, clubs are to report their scores using the Club Sport Game Score Reporting form.
 The club sport department takes a vesting interest in the performance of our clubs and wants to promote the success of them.
 Clubs are asked to submit the score of their contest within 24 hours of the contest, as well as provide any additional information, such as personal performances.

-In order to ensure that club members have the proper documentation compelted to participate, clubs are required to complete an attendance form within 24 hours of their practice.
-In the event of any issues, it is helpful to have a record of which members of the club attended any given practice.
+In order to ensure that club members have the proper documentation compelted to participate, clubs are required to complete an attendance form within 24 hours of their practice, home event, away event, tournament, race or meet.
+In the event of any issues, it is helpful to have a record of which members of the club attended any given event.

 In an effort to ensure clubs are using their practice time correclty, clubs need to cancel any practice time they are not using at least 2 hours in advance of their practice.
 We want to avoid any potential situations of wrong doing with facilities that occur during club practice times when the club is not utilizing the space.

 Towards the end of each semester, clubs complete Practice Request Forms to indicate the days and times they are available to practice the following semester.
 Practice days and times change semester to semester, and year to year, depending on the requests of other clubs and availability of our spaces.

 Prior to all games, events and competitions, clubs are required to register their event with the Club Sport office using the Club Sport Event Registration form.
 The Club Sport office must be made aware of all competitions that clubs take place in so it can assist in marketing the events, updating the Club Sport website and are aware of club competitions.